Form.io Digital Signature - Coming Soon

 </div>

-The eSignature uses the asymmetric cryptographic keys to sign and verify the snapshot of data.
-The key is required and must be provided by you.
+Digital Signature uses asymmetric cryptographic keys to sign and verify a snapshot of the data.
+The required key is supplied by the form builder.

-There are 2 ways to provide keys for eSignature cryptographic operations:
+There are 2 ways to provide keys for Digital Signature cryptographic operations:

-• set ESIGN_PRIVATE_KEY variable for the form.io server deployment;
+• Set ESIGN_PRIVATE_KEY variable for the form.io server deployment;

-• add integration with third-party key management service (e.g. AWS KMS).
+• Add integration with third-party key management service (e.g. AWS KMS).

 ESIGN_PRIVATE_KEY server variable

-The simplest way to provide your keys for eSignature is to set the ESIGN_PRIVATE_KEY variable for your deployment of the formio/formio-enterprise .
-There is no need to set the public key as an environment variable as it can be easily extracted from your private key.
+The simplest way to provide your keys for Digital Signature is to set the ESIGN_PRIVATE_KEY variable for your deployment of the formio/formio-enterprise.
+It is not recommended to set the public key as an environment variable, as it can be easily extracted from the private key.

 Check the deployment documentation to know more about environment variables: